18F/health-tracking-course/collections/_rubric/id-high-3b.md

 ### Roadmap

 This lesson is going to involve some bits and bytes.
 That is, we're going to be talking about data, moving it from point A to point B, preserving it as software is updated, and how to keep it safe.
-If you're engaging with this material on a one-lesson-per-week timeframe, this is a two-week (4h) lesson, because of the amount of material and thinking we're going to ask you to do.
+If you're engaging with this material on a one-lesson-per-week time frame, this is a two-week (4h) lesson, because of the amount of material and thinking we're going to ask you to do.

 <style>
 .arrow {